 We collected $\mathcal{O}(2\times 10^5)$ mock data points for the inputs of the machine learning.

-When using the machine trained only with the first CR mock dataset, we find that the machine is not able to recognize some CR spectra.
-We understand that this may be due to the fact that our MCMC scans do not provide sufficient coverage of the parameter space.
-Therefore, we attempt to fix this problem by using a {\it learning-predicting-examining loop}, called {\it feedback loop} in this paper.
-We will discuss such a feedback loop in Sec.~\ref{sec:feedback}.
-Finally, we collected around $\mathcal{O}(50,000)$ data points generated by the feedback loop.
-These feedback data are our second source of the mock data and we combine them with the initial MCMC samples as the training datasets.
+When using the machine trained only with the first CR mock dataset, we find that the machine cannot recognize some CR spectra.
+We understand that this may be because our MCMC scans do not provide sufficient coverage of the parameter space.
+Therefore, we attempt to fix this problem by using a {\it learning-predicting-examining loop}, called a {\it feedback loop} in this paper.
+We discuss this feedback loop in Sec.~\ref{sec:feedback}.
+Finally, we collect approximately $\mathcal{O}(50,000)$ data points generated by the feedback loop.
+These feedback data are our second mock data source, and we combine them with the initial MCMC samples as the training datasets.

-{In this work, we only prepare the mock data based on the CR model given in Sec.~\ref{sec:propagation}, albeit it is the most popular and well accepted in the community.
+In this work, we only prepare the mock data based on the CR model given in Sec.~\ref{sec:propagation}, albeit it is the most popular and well-accepted model in the community.
 Currently, our machines can learn the relationship between this particular CR model and the energy spectra.
-If one would like to switch to a new CR model, a new MCMC scan has to be prepared again.
-Putting it in another word, we have to know the form of a function in order to find its inverse function.
+If one wants to switch to a new CR model, a new MCMC scan has to be prepared.
+In other words, we must know the form of a function to find its inverse.
 Therefore, this could be a drawback until the ultimate CR model is built.
-Fortunately, the layer structure of our trained machines can be more or less fixed so that we can reuse the same machines to learn other different CR models. }
+Fortunately, the layer structure of our trained machines can be more or less fixed so that we can reuse the same machines to learn other CR models.